younaman/ImplicitPermission/README.md

 # Multi-version data

 The above experimental data are based on version v1.30.10 of kubernetes(The latest version of kubernetes during our research).
 In addition, we have also conducted a complete experiment on versions v1.29.2, v1.30.2 and v1.31.2 of kubernetes, and the specific data results are stored in the `/ImplicitPermission/Multi_version` directory.
+Its directory structure is consistent with the organization of the project root directory (v1.30.10 version data).

 # Ablation

 We further evaluated the contributions of each component through an ablation study, which confirms the complementary roles of LLM-based reasoning and static analysis.
 The specific data is stored in the `/ImplicitPermission/Ablation` directory.

+The specific question-and-answer dialogues are stored in`/ImplicitPermission/Ablation/[version]/~_Q&A`.

+The evaluation results of various ablation experiments are stored in `/ImplicitPermission/Ablation/[version]/assessment/`.
+Among them, **allRef.txt** contains all mapping results, while **trigger.txt** contains the results of actual dynamic triggers.